-St. Anne's School of Annapolis is following Governor Hogan's recommendation to extend our campus closure through Friday, April 24.
+St. Anne's School of Annapolis is following Governor Hogan's recommendation to extend our campus closure through the end of the school year.

 The situation with COVID-19 continues to evolve rapidly.
 We recognize that whatever our plans, we may need to adapt and make changes quickly.
 Know that we will continue to update you as we learn more.